-Finding an accountant for your small business can seem like a bit of a chore.
-Considering that most of us run in the same circles or are members of similar professional groups.
-There is also the fact that many new clients have trouble understanding exactly what it is that BiggsKofford can do for them, so it’s no wonder that choosing someone to help you think big picture when it comes to your company’s financial matters can be so difficult.
+Finding an accountant for your small business can seem like a bit of a chore, considering that most accountants run in the same circles or are members of similar professional groups.
+There is also the fact that many new clients have trouble understanding exactly what a CPA firm can do for them, so it’s no wonder that choosing someone to help you think big picture when it comes to your company’s financial matters can be so difficult.

 To make things a bit easier for you, here are five questions you should ask any accountant you’re thinking about hiring:

 As with any other field, most accountants have specialties and areas of expertise.
 Whether it’s helping to smooth out cash flow, making payroll easier, or dealing with lots of liquid assets, you should find out what your accountant really likes working on, and whether that strength is likely to be important to your business.